tarcinapp/entity-persistence-gateway-policies/policies/auth/routes/listReactions/createChildListReaction/README.md

 - Visitors are not allowed to create child reactions.

-Parent Reaction Visibility (originalRecord) — at least one must hold (members require ACTIVE parent):
+Parent Reaction Visibility (originalRecord): at least one must hold (members require ACTIVE parent):
 - Caller owns the reaction and it is active.
 - Reaction belongs to one of the caller's groups, the reaction is not private, and it is active.
 - Reaction is public and active.
 - Caller is listed in `_viewerUsers` and the reaction is active.
 - Caller is in `_viewerGroups`, the reaction is active, and the reaction is not private.

-Related List Visibility (originalRecord._relationMetadata) — at least one must hold (members require ACTIVE list):
+Related List Visibility (originalRecord._relationMetadata): at least one must hold (members require ACTIVE list):
 - Caller owns the list and it is active.
 - List belongs to one of the caller's groups, the list is not private, and it is active.
 - List is public and active.